Dr. William "Will" Rodman

 - Colonel Badass: An evil version since he's a very dangerous soldier.

-- Contrasting Sequel Antagonist: Both him and Koba are hateful and prejudiced toward the opposing species, and their fight against them leads them to do horrible things to their own kind in the process.
+- Contrasting Sequel Antagonist: Both he and Koba are hateful and prejudiced toward the opposing species, and their fight against them leads them to do horrible things to their own kind in the process.
 However, while Koba's hatred manifests in him being psychotically overemotional and acting erratically, the Colonel's hatred manifests in him shutting down all emotions and acting with cold, calculating precision.

 - Dark Messiah: He considers his fight a "holy war," and refers to Caesar's Alpha Male position as a "demonic throne."
 He's also a genocidal monster who's A Nazi by Any Other Name.